Gilligan’s Island Transcript

 EXT.
 WELL SITE - DAY

-Skipper pedals the auger rig drilling a hole for a well.
+Skipper pedals the auger rig to drill a hole for a well.

 SKIPPER